shalter-gen/quickstart-gcp-stef/manual/2-GCP.md

 CloudBuild Trigger Name: 1-Provision-GCP-Platform

 A CloudBuild trigger is created called "1-Provision-GCP-Platform" within the Google Cloud Project from the "1-prereqs" steps.
 Execute this trigger to start the provisioning of the GCP and GKE components.
 The CloudBuild trigger will execute Terraform to provision the various components outlined above.

+## Delegate DNS
+If Cloud DNS is going to be used for DNS services then a delegation will need to be setup between the provider of the domain name being used and Cloud DNS.
+Cloud DNS will provide 4 nameservers in the zone that is created.
+Retreive these 4 nameservers DNS names and setup a NS record with the provider of the domain name to delegate the domain to the 4 Cloud DNS nameservers.